Agapanthus Care Guide: Planting, Flowering and Dividing

 The stems vary in height from 20cm to 1.5m, so bear this in mind when placing your chosen plants - taller at the back, shorter at the front.

-Our growers say, 'A sprinkle of sulphate of potash can also encourage flower quantity and colour.
-Avoid giving plants too much nitrogen or you will encourage lush leaves at the expense of flowers.'
+Feed your agapanthus with a high potassium fertiliser once a fortnight in summer (something like tomato feed works well).
+Our growers say, "A sprinkle of sulphate of potash can also encourage flower quantity and colour.
+Avoid giving plants too much nitrogen or you will encourage lush leaves at the expense of flowers."

-When do agapanthus flower?
+When do agapanthus plants flower?

 Agapanthus has a long flowering period from midsummer to early autumn.

-- Is it getting enough sun?
 Agapanthus needs about 6-8 hours of sunlight a day, so flowers best in full sun or partial shade.

-- Is it getting enough water and food?
 Good refreshment last year and throughout the flowering season will pay off (see advice above).

-- Has it been protected over winter?
 Some agapanthus are a little tender and need some TLC during the colder months (see below).

-- Is its container a good size?
 If your agapanthus is in a pot, it should be snug.
 When it gets pot bound, repot into one 2.5-5cm larger every few years or divide the plant (more info below).

-When the flowers’ colours have faded, you can deadhead them by cutting off the flower at the base of the stem.
-(Alternatively, you can leave the seedhead on the plant for some winter interest.)
 In the autumn, trim any yellowing leaves as they die back.
 It’s best to leave the leaves on the plant while they’re green, as they’re storing up energy during this time ready for next year’s bloom.

 Some agapanthus need a little more care than others over winter: